zcrayman/tut-data/6/README.ftl.md

 * Configured and used JPA in a test to understand transactions and how a class is mapped to a JPA database.
 * Built a Spring Data GemFire Repository to store and retrieve OrderStatus data from a GemFire CacheServer.
 * Used GemfireTemplate to test the Repository and understand GemFire transaction handling.
-* You created a GemFire Continuous Query to generate events across the application cluster
+* Created a GemFire Continuous Query to generate events across the application cluster

+Your final Life Preserver shows all the components you've added within the Configuration and Persistence domains:

 ![Life Preserver showing all Domains completed in this Tutorial](../images/life-preserver-complete.png)